 At the end of the day, we all want closure.
-I find the fact of paying alimony the opposite of closure.
+I find the fact of paying alimony the opposite of closure, especially because he cheated.
 It will be a monthly reminder of how my hard work is now being paid to someone who could simply budget better and work overtime to make extra money.
 Why not take that higher road?
 I am bitter.
 I wanted him, for once, to do the right thing.
 He ended our marriage doing everything wrong.
 And I am left falling fast – plummeting to the ground, wondering when I am going to hit the bottom.
 I never got a real apology for what he did to me – to our family – and I cannot wrap my head around this man pushing for alimony, feeling he is entitled to it.
 It is a hard pill to swallow.
 I was the good person and I was hoping he could be the good person at the end of the day, too.

 A friend sent me this quote this week that I find appropriate and will share.